Phredward/PhysicsHyperWarp/README.md

 Usage
 -----

-Just copy PhysicsHyperWarp.dll into your Gamedata directory.
+Just unzip PhysicsHyperWarp.zip into your Gamedata directory.
 When choosing a physics warp speed, keep going up above 4x!

+If you want to experiment with very high physics warp rates, I recommend turning on flight debug stats and making sure your computer can keep up with the desired rate.
+Up to 16x works solidly for me.
+Make sure to disable all engines (including RCS) when doing so.

 ChangeLog